 1.1 Term of Service.
 This Agreement shall become effective on hour ending (“HE”) 0100, Eastern Prevailing Time (“EPT”) on July 1, 2000 and shall remain in effect through HE 2400, EPT, on August 31, 2000 and terminate on this date at this time (“Transaction Period”).

 1.2 Conditions to the Effective Date of the Term of Service.
-This Agreement shall become effective upon the approval of the SELLER’s Board and its acceptance by the Federal Energy Regulatory Commission (“FERC”).
+[This Agreement shall become effective upon the approval of the SELLER’s Board and its acceptance by the Federal Energy Regulatory Commission (“FERC”).]

 SELLER shall file this Agreement with FERC in accordance with the FERC’s rules.
-SELLER shall request that FERC accept this Agreement for filing without modification or condition, with service hereunder to be effective commencing on July 1, 2000.
+SELLER shall request that FERC accept this Agreement as soon as possible for filing without modification or condition, with service hereunder to be effective commencing on July 1, 2000.
 The BUYER shall provide reasonable support for such filing.
 Except as set forth in the Article 1.2.
-BUYER shall have no obligations hereunder if FERC fails to accept this Transaction for filing.
+BUYER shall have no obligations hereunder if FERC fails to accept this Agreement for filing.

 In the event that the FERC requires changes to any provision of this Agreement which create a material adverse impact on either Party, the adversely impacted Party may seek to negotiate such changes to this Agreement as may be necessary to restore the balance of consideration hereunder.
-If the Parties are unable to negotiate such changes that are satisfactory to each Party within five (5) Business Days after the FERC Order or the FERC does not accept the changes negotiated by the Parties hereunder, then either party shall have the right to terminate this Agreement by giving written notice of termination to the other Party,FERC in which event this Agreement shall be null and void and of no further force and effect from and after the date of termination.
+If the Parties are unable to negotiate such changes that are satisfactory to each Party within five (5) Business Days after the FERC Order or the FERC does not accept the changes negotiated by the Parties hereunder, then either party shall have the right to terminate this Agreement by giving written notice of termination to the other Party not later than 5 Business Days after the FERC does not accept the negotiated changes, in which event this Agreement shall be null and void and of no further force and effect from and after the date of termination.

-ARTICLE 2
+If SELLER does not obtain the approval of either SELLER’s Board on or before [March 15, 2000], then BUYER has the right in its sole discretion to terminate this Agreement upon notice to SELLER, in which event this Agreement shall be null and void and of no further force and effect.ARTICLE 2

 TYPE OF TRANSACTION

 Type of Transaction.
-Unit Entitlement from the Seabrook, Asset ID No. 555 (“Unit”).
+Unit Entitlement from the Seabrook Nuclear Power Plant, Asset ID No. 555 (“Unit”).
 ARTICLE 3

 PURCHASE PRODUCT AND AMOUNT